Memphis, Tennessee is a wonderful city to experience music, barbecue and the great outdoors.

 The I Love Memphis Murals: Stage your social snapshots at one of the “I Love Memphis” murals scattered across the city: props if you visit all eight!
 (Cheat: use the map on the I Love Memphis site to find them.)

-Sun Studio: Take the free Graceland shuttle to the legendary recording studio where Elvis, Jerry Lee Lewis, Carl Perkins, and Johnny Cash got their start.
+Sun Studio: Don’t want to drive?
+Take the free Graceland shuttle to Beale Street and then the free Sun Studios shuttle from The Rock n Soul Museum to Sun Studios. the legendary recording studio where Elvis, Jerry Lee Lewis, Carl Perkins, and Johnny Cash got their start.

 Mud Island River Park: The Memphis monorail is your connection to this urban playground, home to the Riverwalk (a huge scale model of the Mississippi River), bike trails, a museum, and an open-air concert venue.